MicrochipTech/fpga-hls-examples/Training4/readme.md

 build any dependencies as described in Figure 6‑26.
-The `soc_base_proj_run` and `soc_accel_proj_run` commands skip all build dependencies because we do not wish to program the board with a SmartHLS SoC, we already have programmed our Custom SoC bitstream to the FPGA in Section 8.8.
+The `soc_base_proj_run` and `soc_accel_proj_run` commands skip all build dependencies because we do not wish to program the board with a SmartHLS SoC, we already have [programmed our Custom SoC bitstream to the FPGA](#programming-the-fpga-bitstream).

 ```
 01  #!/bin/bash